-The Board of Directors of the University of Florida Development Corporation will hold a special meeting on Wednesday, June 21, 2016, at 11:30 a.m., at the University of Florida, 202 Tigert Hall, 300 SW 13th Street, Gainesville, Florida.
-Copies of the agenda package for the meeting can be obtained by contacting Sandy Mitchell by phone at 352.392.1358, or by e-mail at firstname.lastname@example.org.
-Pursuant to the provisions of the Americans with Disabilities Act, any person requiring special accommodation in order to attend or participate in this public meeting is asked to advise the University of Florida at least 48 hours in advance by contacting the UF Planning Design and Construction office at (352) 273-4000.
+The Board of Directors of the University of Florida Development Corporation will hold a special conference call on Wednesday, March 13, 2019 at 10:30 am in 123 Tigert Hall, Gainesville, Florida.
+Copies of the agenda package for the meeting can be obtained by contacting Stephanie Fisher by phone at 352.392.1358, or by e-mail at firstname.lastname@example.org Pursuant to the provisions of the Americans with Disabilities Act, any person requiring special accommodation in order to attend or participate in this public meeting is asked to advise the University of Florida at least 48 hours in advance by contacting the UF Planning Design and Construction office at (352) 273-4000.
 Hearing and speech impaired persons should contact the University at (352) 846-1046 (TDD).

 Concept Companies and Gateway Development Services Break Ground for 55,000 Sq.
 Ft.
 Class A Mixed-use Building to Support Rapid Growth Ventures at UF’s Innovation Square.
 Read More

 The UF Board of Trustees and UF President Kent Fuchs are still debating the future of the corner of 13th Street and West University Avenue.
 The .4 acre property was bought by the University of Florida Foundation in August 2016.
 Leonardo's By The Slice and Bistro 1245 will be forced to close when a plan is finalized.
 Read More